debrr/debrr/README.md

     </td>
     <td width="70%" valign="top">
       <pre lang="text">
-Apprentice of the arts of Data and AI.<br>
+Apprentice of the arts of Data and AI,
-Currently studying Data Architecture and Engineering.<br>
-Seeking wisdom in the libraries of Rivendell and the depths of forgotten datasets.
+Seeking wisdom where old records lie.
+By day I wander through datasets untold,
+By night through tales and paintings of old.
       </pre>
     </td>
   </tr>